rammib1/quintype-node-components/README.md

 The render will also be passed a function to call for logging out, and another to force the library to check if the member is now logged in.

+On initial load, the `isLoading` prop will be set, which will become false when the user is loaded.
+Use this field to avoid showing a Login Button while fetch is happening.

 ```javascript
 import { WithMember } from '@quintype/components';